rusoziya/Handwritten-Digit-Recognition/README.md

 Error Display: The number of misclassified images is displayed after evaluating the model.
 Loss Plot: A plot of training and validation loss is generated to track model performance over epochs.
 Random Image Prediction: Displays a grid of randomly selected test images along with the predicted label and true label.

-## Results
+Results
+Test Accuracy
-Test Accuracy: After training the model, the test accuracy is printed.
+After training the model, the test accuracy is printed.

+Loss Plot
-Loss Plot: A plot showing the loss over training epochs is generated.
+A plot showing the loss over training epochs is generated.
+This plot illustrates how the training and validation loss decreases over time, which helps to monitor whether the model is learning efficiently and not overfitting.

+Prediction Visualization
-Prediction Visualization: A grid of random test images is displayed with true and predicted labels.
+A grid of random test images is displayed with true and predicted labels.
+This allows us to visually inspect the model's performance on random test samples and see how often it predicts the correct digit.

 Sample Output
+Sample Output
 Training Loss and Validation Loss plot:
+This plot shows how the training loss and validation loss change over time (epochs).
+A decreasing trend indicates that the model is learning effectively, and the gap between training and validation loss provides insight into overfitting.

 Random Prediction Grid:
+This grid displays a random selection of images from the test set along with the predicted label and the true label for each image.
+The images are shown in grayscale with labels above each image.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.